greenshot/greenshot/README.md

 About this repository
 ---------------------
-This repository is for Greenshot 1.3
+This repository is for Greenshot 1.3, currently in development, but is the next planed release